-Brand name for a champagne closure developed by the French company ALCAN Packaging Capsules in cooperation with the champagne house Duval-Leroy, which was presented to the public in mid-2009.
+Brand name for a champagne closure developed by the French company ALCAN Packaging Capsules in collaboration with the champagne house Duval-Leroy, which was presented to the public in mid-2009.
 ALCAN is also the inventor and manufacturer of the well-known screw cap brand STELVIN.
 The closure consists of a capsule with a crown cork with an integrated clip for opening.
-As no conventional cork is used, the dreaded problem of cork tasting is also eliminated.
-The opening of a champagne bottle is therefore much easier and quicker than with a conventional closure.
-In addition, the "plop" (opening noise) popular with many consumers is retained.
-In the opinion of culture enthusiasts, no noise at all should be produced when removing the cork, and "pop the cork" is by no means part of the repertoire of a cultivated wine or sparkling wine connoisseur.
+Since no conventional cork is used, this also eliminates the dreaded problem of cork taint.
+Opening a champagne bottle is thus much easier and also faster than with a conventional closure.
+In addition, the "pop" (opening sound) that is so popular with many consumers is preserved.
+In the opinion of culture enthusiasts, there should be no noise at all when removing the stopper, and "popping the cork" should not be part of the repertoire of a cultivated wine or sparkling wine connoisseur.

-This special closure consists of a plastic capsule put over the top of the bottle with a crown cap inside which is not visible from the outside.
-On the side of the bottle neck there is a ten-centimetre-long bracket which pulls the capsule up when it is folded up, thereby releasing the crown cap.
-The capsule located above the crown cork sits so tightly over the bottle neck that a pronounced "plop" is produced when it is pulled up.
-It should be noted that during bottle fermentation and subsequent storage on the yeast, the bottles are usually also sealed with the crown cap until the dégorgement (removal of the yeast sediment) and only then are they finally sealed.
+This special closure consists of a plastic capsule placed over the top of the bottle with a crown cork inside that is not visible from the outside.
+On the side of the bottle neck there is a ten-centimetre-long clip that pulls up the capsule when it is flipped up, releasing the crown cork in the process.
+The capsule above the crown cork sits so tightly over the neck of the bottle that a distinct "pop" is produced when it is pulled up.
+It should be noted that during bottle fermentation and subsequent storage on the yeast, the bottles are usually also closed by means of crown caps until disgorgement (removal of the yeast sediment) and only then do they receive the final closure.